arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/listk/README.md

 requests.sequence(Option.applicative()).fix()
 ```

-A more general approach is aggregating values using `foldLeft` and `foldRight` from [`Foldable`](/docs/typeclasses/foldable).
+If you want to aggregate the elements of a list into any other value you can use `foldLeft` and `foldRight` from [`Foldable`](/docs/typeclasses/foldable).

-Folding a list into a new value starting with an initial value and a combine function:
+Folding a list into a new value, `String` in this case, starting with an initial value and a combine function:

 ```kotlin:ank
 listOf('a', 'b', 'c', 'd', 'e').k().foldLeft("") { x, y -> x + y }